pythcoiner/lfc/README.md

  cHNidP8BAFICAAAAAdWLEAplAZx9j4lWK7cQLFvo6jw5rx+0/cLDbVPmnWJAAAAAAABkAAAAAYrREgAAAAAAFgAUSigjwYmX7JQxmoSL1JXt2i0jc/UAAAAAAAEBH+LTEgAAAAAAFgAUvqWxmgfqAGAThEK9nBnSfqrwapIiBgIgtparW7h26CUaKlabDlW4z21wDlYbcyCMaRCyWIJ4JRjLneuwVAAAgAEAAIAAAACAAAAAAAUAAAAAAA==
 ```

- - you can now presign all these transactions w/ the `cov_descriptor` wallet from sparrow
+ - you can now presign all these transactions w/ the `master_descriptor` wallet from sparrow
  & store a copy of the presigned transactions.

  - you can now broadcast the transaction from `psbt1` directly and spend the coin w/ the spending key